vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 As can be seen from the cluster resource scaling summary, the deployment is slightly over-provisioned and could support larger vector volumes comfortably.
-Vespa Cloud also allows a wide range of resource combinations (memory, cpu,disk) and the number of nodes per Vespa cluster.
+Vespa Cloud also allows a wide range of resource combinations (memory, CPU, disk) and the number of nodes per Vespa cluster.

 ### Vespa stateless function components
 Custom stateless Vespa functions implement the serving and processing logic.
-The components are deployed inside the Vespa cluster, where communication is secured, and data transfer is using optimized binary protocols.
+The components are deployed inside the Vespa cluster, where communication is secured, and data transferred with optimized binary protocols.
 The gist of the custom [searcher](https://docs.vespa.ai/en/searcher-development.html) implementing the search logic is given below: